anthoak13/HiRAEVT/README.md

 ### Compile the Code on NSCL ember or seaside
 The code can be independently compiled on the NSCL clusters ember or seaside.
 A compilation under ember or seaside does not erase a previous compilation under a third machine.
 Compiling the code on ember or seaside will generate, respectively, the bineary files bin/HiRAEVTUnpackerEmber.exe bin/HiRAEVTMapperEmber.exe or bin/HiRAEVTUnpackerSeaside.exe bin/HiRAEVTMapperSeaside.exe.

-WARNING: it is temporarly not possible to compile and run the program from NSCL seaside.
+**_WARNING_**: it is temporarly not possible to compile and run the program from NSCL seaside.
 It will be soon possible after the ROOT version will be updated to 6.
 ### Configure the program
 The program can run over different experimental configurations (DAQ, detectors, ...) without be re-compiled.
 All the information needed can be configured from the file "config/RIBbit2.conf".
 This is the only file that the user has to change to configure the program.
 In the special language used to read the file, the character '\*' is used to provide a comment.
 Following a detailed list of the fields to configure:
 * set HiRAEVT_DIR : this command sets the directory of the RIBbit2 installation